guillermo-ampie/promote-to-production-exercise/README.md

 ## Usage

-1.- Run: `build-first-deployment.sh`, this creates an Amazon S3 bucket and a [CloudFront](https://aws.amazon.com/cloudfront/) Distribution:
+1.- Run: `build_first_deployment.sh`, this creates an Amazon S3 bucket and a [CloudFront](https://aws.amazon.com/cloudfront/) Distribution:

 * The AWS S3 bucket is configured for static web browsing
 * The CloudFront Distribution represents your "router" in the deployment